Looking for a Suboxone Clinic near you? Here’s everything you need to know about how to find a Suboxone treatment provider near you.

 -

-If you have state insurance, ensure they’ll be willing to work with you to get your medication covered at the pharmacy via a prior authorization.
+If you have state insurance, ensure they’ll be able to work with you to get your medication covered at the pharmacy via a prior authorization, if that is necessary.

-“Just like with any medical issue, it can feel like you’re speaking a foreign language when reaching out for help with opioids,” explains Kate Monti, MSW/MSI and Head of Operations at Workit Health.
+“Just like with any medical issue, it can feel like you’re speaking a foreign language when reaching out for help with opioids,” explains Kate Monti, MSW/MSI and Chief Operating Officer at Workit Health.
 “Healthcare, in general, is complicated, and the regulations around Suboxone treatment make it harder to find care.
 If you have questions, ask them.
 If you need something explained, say so.”

 2. Request a match through the NAABT’s TreatmentMatch locator.